 Primary Faculty, Spinal Cord and Brain Injury Research Center

 University of Kentucky, Lexington, KY

 Spinal Cord and Brain Injury Research Center Endowed Chair #5

 Dr. Gensel grew up in foothills of western Maine then attended the University of Pennsylvania as an undergraduate majoring in Biological Basis of Behavior.
 During his time at Penn he joined the laboratory of Dr. Tracy McIntosh where he studied the functional consequences of rodent traumatic brain injury.
 After finishing his degree in 2000, he joined the prestigious laboratory of Drs.
 Michael Beattie and Jacqueline Bresnahan to study the functional consequence of spinal cord injury and pursue his Ph.D. in Neuroscience at The Ohio State University (OSU) in Columbus, OH.
 After completing his dissertation in 2006, he became a postdoctoral fellow under the mentorship of Dr. Phillip Popovich at OSU.
 John joined the faculty of the University of Kentucky in 2012.
-In addition to his professional activities, John loves spending time with wife and kids, plays ultimate frisbee whenever possible, and rarely wears hats.
+In addition to his professional activities, John loves spending time with wife and three kids, plays ultimate frisbee whenever possible, and rarely wears hats.

 Holt Hammons, Undergraduate Student

 I am a Neuroscience major from Frankfort, Kentucky and I am applying to medical school this summer.
 In my free time I enjoy playing golf (even though I am terrible) and hanging out with my dog Moose.